AndreeaZ/assessment-repo/README.md

 cd download-files
 ```

-* Follow the instructions from the README file inside the repo
+* Follow the instructions from the README file inside download-files